inria-UFF/BaPCodVRPSolver.jl/README.md

 Firstly, add the folowing dependences:

 ```
-   ]add JuMP, CPLEX, ArgParse
+   ]add JuMP, ArgParse
 ```

-All the demos available in the [VRPSolver website](https://vrpsolver.math.u-bordeaux.fr/) will work after replacing `using VrpSolver` with `using BaPCodVRPSolver` in the file *src/run.jl*.
+All the demos available in the [VRPSolver website](https://vrpsolver.math.u-bordeaux.fr/) will work after replacing the content of the first line in *src/run.jl* by `using BaPCodVRPSolver, JuMP, ArgParse`.

 For example, the [CVRP demo](https://vrpsolver.math.u-bordeaux.fr/cvrpdemo.zip) can be invoked (after making the aforementioned replacement) for the instance X-n101-k25 using an upper bound of 27591.1 as follows: